The depth of a permutation: Coincidences of depth, length, and reflection length

 \subsection{When depth equals length}

-We now present a characterization of those permutations for which $\dep(w) = \ell(w)$.
+We now present a characterization of those permutations for which $\dep(w) = \ell_S(w)$.

-\begin{thm} For any $w$, $\dep(w) = \ell(w)$ if and only if $w$ avoids $321$. \end{thm}
+\begin{thm} For any $w$, $\dep(w) = \ell_S(w)$ if and only if $w$ avoids $321$. \end{thm}

-\begin{cor} The number of $w \in \mf{S}_n$ for which $\dep(w) = \ell(w)$ is given by the Catalan number $\Cat_n = \frac{1}{n+1}\binom{2n}{n}$. \end{cor}
+\begin{cor} The number of $w \in \mf{S}_n$ for which $\dep(w) = \ell_S(w)$ is given by the Catalan number $\Cat_n = \frac{1}{n+1}\binom{2n}{n}$. \end{cor}

-Recall that a permutation $w$ is called \emph{fully commutative} if every reduced expression $w=s_1\cdots s_{\ell(w)}$ for $w$ (with simple reflections) can be obtained from any other by swapping two letters: $s_i s_j = s_j s_i$.
+Recall that a permutation $w$ is called \emph{fully commutative} if every reduced expression $w=s_1\cdots s_{\ell_S(w)}$ for $w$ (with simple reflections) can be obtained from any other by a sequence of swaps of adjacent letters: $s_i s_j = s_j s_i$ with $|i-j| > 1$.
 In \cite[Theorem 2.1]{BJS} it was shown that $w$ is fully commutative if and only if $w$ avoids 321.
 (See \cite{stem} for generalizations.)
 Thus, we obtain another characterization of when length equals depth.

-\begin{cor} A permutation $w \in \mf{S}_n$ has $\dep(w) = \ell(w)$ if and only if $w$ is fully commutative. \end{cor}
+\begin{cor} A permutation $w \in \mf{S}_n$ has $\dep(w) = \ell_S(w)$ if and only if $w$ is fully commutative. \end{cor}

-We will prove Theorem \ref{thm:hequalsl} by exhibiting a bijection between $\{w : \dep(w) = \ell(w)\}$ and Dyck paths.
+We will prove Theorem \ref{thm:hequalsl} by exhibiting a bijection between $\{w : \dep(w) = \ell_S(w)\}$ and Dyck paths.
 More specifically, we will demonstrate that the fibers of a certain map from $\mf{S}_n$ to Dyck paths of length $2n$ have unique minimal length representatives, and that these representatives are the 321-avoiding permutations.

 Let $\Dy_n$ denote the set of Dyck paths of length $2n$; that is, those lattice paths from $(0,0)$ to $(n,n)$ that take steps North and East, and never pass below the line $y=x$.

 Let $\lr(w)$ denote the set of \emph{left-right maxima} of $w$, written as pairs $(i,w(i))$; that is,